gbgabiola/100DaysOfCode/r4-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 10: June 10, Wednesday
+**Today's Progress**: Practice using tables for HTML emails, leverage the use of different tags related to tables.

 ## Day 09: June 09, Tuesday
 **Today's Progress**: Learned more about meta tags and other information, including tables and it's related tags, and other tags.